girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Commands/HML_Commands.md

 ```

 ### Comments:
-We can comment in HTML code using:
+We can comment in html code using:
 ```
 <!-----Welcome to GWOC'21----->
 ```